-9. Collection of Service Charge Payments
+22.0 Collection of Service Charge Payments

 Service charge payments will be collected monthly along with rent payments.
 The Association does not have separate accounts for service charges but has a combined rent & service charge account for each tenancy.
 In the event of insufficient payment being made in any payment period, the Association will consider any monies, not HB/UC, received to be allocated to the service charges in the first instance and then to the rent.

 Where the service is HB/UC eligible, the payment of HB/UC will be allocated to both rent and the service to identify any shortfall.
 The management of arrears in service charge payments will be carried out in compliance with the Association's Arrears Policy.

-The Association will promote its Welfare Benefits and Energy Advice Services to all tenants to assist tenants maximise their incomes.
+The Association will promote its Advice Team Service providing assistance with Welfare Benefits and Energy Advice to all tenants to assist tenants maximise their incomes.